-Bookings for the current course are now open, so if you would like to apply please complete our online booking form by Fri 28 February at the latest:
+Bookings for the course starting in March 2021 are now open, so if you would like to apply please complete our online booking form by Fri 29 January 2021 at the latest:

 This course will be facilitated by experienced professionals based at CALL Scotland who work closely with Moray House School of Education and Sport.

 "The variety, range and quality of materials was excellent.
 It was also great to have the opportunity to hear from others who are working in this area."